Rishabh04-02/Libreswan-Opportunistic-IPsec/DOCUMENTATION.md

 generatecertificate, -gc  -  For generating the certificate.
 usage: 'ipsec letsencrypt generatecertificate' OR 'ipsec letsencrypt -gc'

-updatecertificate, -uc  -  For updating the generated certificate (keeping the private key same).
+For updating the generated certificate (keeping the private key same) use the following command.
-usage: 'ipsec letsencrypt updatecertificate' OR 'ipsec letsencrypt -uc'
+usage: 'usage: certbot renew --deploy-hook "ipsec letsencrypt -ug hostname"'
 ```